Difference Between Russian and Ukrainian

 What is Russian?

-Russian is the language that belongs to the Indo-European family and is a part of the East Slavic languages.
+Russian is a language that belongs to the Indo-European family and is a part of the East Slavic languages.
 It is one of the four East Slavic languages that are still used and spoken.

 It is the most widely spoken language of all the other East Slavic languages.